Christopher Steele: Private sector career

-Attempts by China to influence UK elite

-Steele contributed to a privately commissioned report that alleged China attempted to influence key figures in British politics and business.
-The report was submitted to selected British MPs and some media.

 Steele dossier

 Background and Fusion GPS

-In September 2015, The Washington Free Beacon, a conservative publication, retained the services of Fusion GPS, a private Washington D.C. political research firm, to conduct research on several primary Republican Party candidates, including Trump.
-The research was not primarily related to Russia and was ended once Trump was determined to be the GOP nominee for the 2016 general election.
+In September 2015, The Washington Free Beacon, a conservative publication, retained Fusion GPS, a Washington D.C. political research firm, to conduct research on Republican primary candidates including Trump.
+The research was not primarily related to Russia and ended once Trump secured the nomination.

-Fusion GPS was subsequently hired by the Hillary Clinton campaign and the Democratic National Committee through their shared attorney at Perkins Coie, Marc Elias.
-Fusion GPS then hired Steele, to investigate the possibility of Russia-related activities by Trump.
+Fusion GPS was subsequently hired by the Hillary Clinton campaign and the Democratic National Committee through their attorney Marc Elias at Perkins Coie.
+Fusion GPS then hired Steele to investigate possible Russia-related activities by Trump.
 This investigation produced what became known as the Steele dossier.

-In July 2016, Steele supplied a report he had written to an FBI agent in Rome.
-His contact at the FBI was the same senior agent with whom he had worked when investigating the FIFA scandal.
-Two individuals "affiliated" with Russian Intelligence were also aware of Steele's election investigation at this time.
+In July 2016, Steele provided a report to an FBI agent in Rome, the same agent with whom he had worked on the FIFA investigation.
+Two individuals affiliated with Russian intelligence were also aware of Steele's election investigation at this time.

-In September 2016, Steele held a series of off the record meetings with journalists from The New York Times, The Washington Post, Yahoo!
-News, The New Yorker and CNN.
-In October 2016, Steele spoke about his discoveries to David Corn of the progressive American political magazine Mother Jones.
-Steele said he decided to provide his dossier to both British and American intelligence officials after concluding that the material should not solely be in the possession Trump's political opponents, but was a matter of national security for both countries.
-Steele re-iterated these concerns a few months later, in January 2018.)
-Corn's resulting 31 October article in Mother Jones was the first to publicly mention information which became part of the dossier, although the article did not disclose Steele's identity.
-The magazine did not publish the dossier itself, however, or detail its allegations, since they could not be verified.
+In September 2016, Steele held off-the-record meetings with journalists from The New York Times, The Washington Post, Yahoo!
+News, The New Yorker, and CNN.
+In October 2016, Steele spoke with David Corn of Mother Jones; Corn's October 31 article was the first to publicly reference information from the dossier, though it did not identify Steele or publish the dossier itself.